cabra-lat/cabra.lat_audio_library/README.md

 ---

-*This plugin is designed for Godot 4.X and leverages the improved State Machine features mentioned in the blog post.*
+*This plugin is designed for Godot 4.X and provides a more intuitive way to manage sound collections compared to manual dictionary management.*